 If you want Edinburgh Castle tickets, you’ll want to book them in advance online, preferably a day in advance.
 Tickets have a specific attendance time, and include a free guided tour of Edinburgh Castle.
-The fortress is hard to miss with its imposing position high on Castle Hill.
+The giant fortress is hard to miss with its imposing position high on Castle Hill.

 2. Walk the Royal Mile

 The Royal Mile in Edinburgh is the main thoroughfare that runs from Edinburgh Castle to the Palace of Holyroodhouse (walking west to east).

 At the far eastern end of the Royal Mile, you will find Holyroodhouse, the official residence of Queen Elizabeth II while she is in Scotland.
 The Palace of Holyroodhouse was founded by David I in 1128 as an Augustinian monastery.

 Royalty preferred to live in the beautiful palace and its surrounding gardens instead of the dark and imposing castle on the hill.
 James IV cleared the land near the abbey and built a palace for his wife, Margaret Tudor, but only the gatehouse survives today.